salsita/prism/docs/README.md

 ```

-There's basically nothing special about View, it's just a stateless function which conditionally returns either Greeting or Button.
+There's basically nothing special about the View, it's just a stateless function which conditionally returns either Greeting or Button.
 Every View gets at least two mandatory `props`:
-1. `dispatch` - this is a plain old Redux dispatch function, we can use this function for dispatching an action
+1. `dispatch` - this is a plain old [Redux dispatch function](http://redux.js.org/docs/api/Store.html#dispatch), we can use this function for dispatching an action
 2. `model` - This is a model for specific View, based on the model we can render some markup.
 In other words (mathematical words) View is function of Model. **You can only query the model in View, all mutations happens in Updater**.

 Think of your View as a declarative definition of how the HTML markup should look like based on the state of Model.